iredmail/docs/en_US/howto/0-performance.tuning.md

 Mail services __heavily__ rely on DNS service and perform many many DNS queries, a cache DNS server in LAN or localhost helps __A LOT__:

 * It speeds up DNS queries.
-This helps a lot.
+This helps a lot to speed up mail flow.
 * It reduces DNS queries to DNSBL servers, so that you can continue using their excellent service without exceeding the max query limit.